cmu-sei/GHOSTS/docs/ghosts/core/client.md

 > Can I reset a client on a box?

 - Yes, launching a new instance of Ghosts kills the previous one and all associated tasks from the timeline (any instances of Word, PowerShell, etc.).
 Only one instance of Ghosts will be running on a client box at any time.
+We can also run the .bat script `kill-ghosts.bat` included in the distribution to clean everything up.

 > What is the easiest way to determine the running version of the client?